aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 instances.
 More specifically, Karpenter uses [EC2 launch templates](https://docs.aws.amazon.com/autoscaling/ec2/userguide/LaunchTemplates.html).
 Launch templates may specify many values.
 The pivotal value is the base image (AMI).
 Launch templates further specify many different parameters related to networking, authorization, instance type, and more.

+Launch Templates and AMIs are unique to AWS regions, similar to EKS clusters.
+IAM resources are global.

 **Karpenter only implementes a subset of launch template fields, and some fields should not be set.**